mikependon/RepoDB.NET/pages/classes/dataentitydatareader.md

 }
 ```

-Or use it in the Bulk Operations.
+Or use it in the bulk operations.

 ```csharp
 using (var connection = new SqlConnection(connectionString))